Plumsail/helpdesk-docs/Online/Configuration Guide/Localization.rst

 Available languages:

+- Czech
+- Dutch
 - English
+- French
 - German
-- Dutch
+- Italian
 - Norwegian
-- Czech
-- Italian
 - Swedish

 If you want to add support of new language, please send request to support@plumsail.com.